QuietMisdreavus/micro.quietmisdreavus.net/_posts/2022-12-24-running-mastodon-on-arch-linux.markdown

 -----

-Because Arch's version of OpenSSL is relatively new compared to the Ubuntu LTS releases, there's an issue with the hash used by webpack when precompiling assets.
-To counteract this, add the following to your environment when running `assets:precompile` (i added it to the `mastodon` user's bashrc):
+~~Because Arch's version of OpenSSL is relatively new compared to the Ubuntu LTS releases, there's an issue with the hash used by webpack when precompiling assets.
+To counteract this, add the following to your environment when running `assets:precompile` (i added it to the `mastodon` user's bashrc):~~

 ```
 export NODE_OPTIONS=--openssl-legacy-provider
 ```

+*UPDATE*: This isn't necessary any more; i think webpack was updated at some point and a server i set up more recently didn't need this.

 -----